facundojuarez2k/ryt_script2/README.md

                         to 0 implies sending packets indefinitely.
 (Default:
                         0) (Optional)
   --port TARGET_PORT, -p TARGET_PORT
-                        Remote port to which the segment will be sent (Default: 80)
+                        Target port to which the segment will be sent (Default: 80)
 ```